leodube/DigitalGarden/🐉 DnD/Alfonso Montgomery.md

 You've learned to put the weight of a weapon to your advantage, letting its momentum empower your strikes.
 You gain the following benefits:
 - On your turn, when you score a critical hit with a melee weapon or reduce a creature to 0 hit points with one, you can make one melee weapon attack as a bonus action.
 - Before you make a melee attack with a heavy weapon that you are proficient with, you can choose to take a -5 penalty to the attack roll.
 Ift he attack hits, you add +10 to the attack's damage.

+###### Sentinel
+You have mastered techniques to take advantage of every drop in any enemy's guard, gaining the following benefits:
+- When you hit a creature with an opportunity attack, the creature's speed becomes 0 for the rest of the turn.
+- Creatures within 5 feet of you provoke opportunity attacks from you even if they take the Disengage action before leaving your reach.
+- When a creature within 5 feet of you makes an attack against a target other than you (and that target doesn't have this feat), you can use your reaction to make a melee weapon attack against the attacking creature.
 ###### Tough
 ###### War Caster